Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/02_pioreactor_20ml_v1.0_to_v1.1/03-build-vial-holder.md

 <AssemblyInstructionBlock title="Step 4: Complete the vial holder" images={["user-guide/hardware-assembly/upgrade-version/twist-vial-holders-together.png"]}>

-1. Screw the top and bottom vial holder sections together.
+1. Screw the top and bottom vial holder sections together so that the IR label is positioned above the flat-flex-cable.
 2. Set this aside and proceed to the next page.

 </AssemblyInstructionBlock>